|Developer||Robert Alan Koeneke, James E. Wilson, others|

 |Official site of Moria|

-This game was the first roguelike to have a "Town" level, where you may buy your weapons and armor, amongst many other things.
+This game was the first roguelike to have a "Town" level, where you may buy your weapons, armor, spellbooks, potions, and various other item to help you on your quest.
 The game world is "The Dungeons (or Mines) of Moria", and although the name comes from the world of Tolkien, there is little that the game shares with the books.
-In the deepest level, you must find and destroy the Balrog.
+In the deepest level, you must find and defeat the Balrog.
 This is a hard quest for which you must prepare with the proper equipment and character enhancement items.
+It is not unusual for a game win to take over 50 hours.

-Koeneke was working in Moria 5.0, which was an almost complete remake with interesting features like streams, lakes and new weapons.
+Koeneke was working on Moria 5.0, which was an almost complete rewrite with interesting features like streams, lakes and new weapons.
 It was, however, never released.
-A different version called UB Moria 5.0 appeared at the University at Buffalo; this is the last VMS version ever, and is often called VMS Moria 5.0.
+A different version called Moria UB 5.0 appeared at the University at Buffalo; this is the last VMS version ever, and is often called VMS Moria 5.0.

-The availability of source code allowed Moria to survive.
-After the creation of a Unix version, Umoria, in 1988 (which moved the language to C), the game became available on many platforms (DOS, Amiga, and others) and also spawned many variants, of which Angband and the later Bands are the most popular.
+The release of the source code allowed Moria to survive its VMS origins.
+After the creation of Umoria (moving to the C language), the game became available on many different computer platforms such as DOS, Amiga and Atari ST, and also spawned many variants, with the most successful being Angband.

 - Bruce Moria